 Focus on the ideas that artist uses to create those images.

-From ideas you can learn how to improve your work.
+Ideas you can borrow and use to improve your own work.
 That's why artists have studied and learned from each other for centuries.

 Strive to create images that are based on your ideas and feelings for a subject that excites you.